drewbelf/drewbelf.github.io/research.md

 I am trained as a historical and systematic theologian, with specializations in the medieval period (particularly early mendicant theologies) and christology.
 I also have competencies in patristic theology, trinitarian theology, modern doctrines of God, medieval apocalypticism and Joachimism, and theologies of history.

+My dissertation, which I am currently writing, studies the place of the *Summa halensis* in the development of scholastic christology.

 ## selected publications
 Of Shawn M. Colberg, *The Wayfarer’s End: Bonaventure & Aquinas on Divine Rewards in Scripture & Sacred Doctrine* (CUA Press, 2020), in *Nova et Vetera* (forthcoming).